IsaacB32/IsaacB32/README.md

 ## ✨ Aboute Me ✨
 My name is Isaac Browen, I am currently finishing my computer science degree at Chapman University!
 I have a passion for video game development with an emphasis in gameplay programming.
 I enjoy learning new things and experimenting with stuff I've never seen before.
+I am a board member for the Panther Devs (the game design club) and I am in charge of developing workshops designed to introduce beginners to game programming and design.

 ## 🧠 Skills 🧠
 I have experience in Unity and Godot and have made several projects with each.
 I know C#, Java, C++, Python and a little bit of everything else (HTML, CSS, C, Rubuy, BASH, ...)